What does a Journeyman Electrician do?

 How to become a Journeyman Electrician?

-- Pass the required exams for your state.
+- Pass the necessary exams for licensing.

-- Apply for a Journeyman Electrician license.
+- Apply for Journeyman Electrician certification.

 How long does it take to become a Journeyman Electrician?